rmulton/riw_project/README.md

 In order to reduce the index building time, it is necessary to reduce the number of time data is read or written.

+ ### 3. The index cannot be held on one machine (not implemented)
+Since the index cannot be held on one machine, it cannot be held on one machine, it needs to be stored on a distributed network.
+This version is slower than the previous because of the networking layer.

+In order to reduce the index building time, it is necessary to reduce the quantity of data that needs to be sent through the network

+# Implementation architecture
+This project is organized in layers in order to keep different parts independant from each other.
+The data structures shared by all the program can be found in ./indexes.
+Data goes through a pipeline :
+Reader -[BufferPostingList]-> IndexBuilder -[Index]-> RequestHandler -[PostingList]-> OutputFormater
+## Structure
+## ./indexBuilders
+A Builder interface must be implemented in order to give the building procedure for an index.
+The builders currently implemented are:
+- in memory builders: build the index in memory
+- on disk builders: use the hard disk to extend the maximum index size
+## ./readers
+A Reader interface must be implemented in order to give the reading procedure of a collection.
+It sends parsed documents to the index builder through a channel.
+Channels are used here, not Mutexes, so that a parser routine wouldn't be blocked waiting for the lock.
+The readers implemented are :
+- cacm: specific to CACM documents collection
+- stanford: every file contained in the input folder is considered as a document
+## ./indexes
+This folder contains all the **data structures shared throughout this program**.

+## ./requests
+- A RequestHandler interface implementation gives a procedure to query a requestable index
+- An OutputFormater interface implementation gives a procedure to display a request's response to the user
+- The Engine structure is the interface between the command line and the querying procedure

+Implemented :
+- RequestHandler: binary, vectorized, and
+- OutputFormater: dumb, sort documents on score

+## ./normalizers
+- The Normalize(paragraph, stopList) function gives the procedure to normalize a paragraph

+## ./utils
+Contains helper functions
+- Read and write .gob files
+- Check whether a path correspond to a file or a folder
+- Clear a folder
+- Clear the current index saved in ./saved
+- Get the content of a file as a string

+# Further work
+- Compare persisting maps with persisting tuples or binaries that represent the posting lists and use an index
+- Write the distributed version (separate the writer from the index builder; add the network layer)
+# Discussion
 <!-- For this reason, we only move from the memory to the disk the current longest postings list when a postings lists buffer is full.
 The limit would be a collection for which one term would have a posting list that would be impossible to be held in memory.
 In that case, we would have to break this file down into several files.
 NB : if the collection (not the index) cannot be held in memory, check if it would be more efficient to use BSBI.